-- .1 Load Balance: - .1 Measure phase current to panelboards with normal loads (lighting) operating at time of acceptance; adjust branch circuit connections as required to obtain best balance of current between phases and record changes. - .2 Measure phase voltages at loads and adjust transformer taps to within 2% of rated voltage of equipment. - .3 Provide upon completion of work, load balance report as directed in PART 1 SUBMITTALS: phase and neutral currents on panelboards, dry-core transformers and motor control centres, operating under normal load, as well as hour and date on which each load was measured, and voltage at time of test. - .2 Conduct following tests in accordance with Section 01 45 00 Quality Control. - .1 Power distribution system including phasing, voltage, grounding and load balancing. - .2 Circuits originating from branch distribution panels. - .3 Lighting and its control. - .4 Motors, heaters and associated control equipment including sequenced operation of systems where applicable. - .5 Systems: fire alarm system, Security System, PA system, communications. - .6 Insulation resistance testing: - .1 Megger circuits, feeders and equipment up to 350 V with a 500 V instrument. - Megger 350-600 V circuits, feeders and equipment with a 1000 V instrument.

-- .3 Check resistance to ground before energizing. - .3 Carry out tests in presence of Departmental Representative. - .4 Provide instruments, meters, equipment and personnel required to conduct tests during and at conclusion of project. - .5 Manufacturer's Field Services: - .1 Obtain written report from manufacturer verifying compliance of Work, in handling, installing, applying, protecting and cleaning of product and submit Manufacturer's Field Reports as described in PART 1 SUBMITTALS. - .2 Provide manufacturer's field services consisting of product use recommendations and periodic site visits for inspection of product installation in accordance with manufacturer's instructions. - .3 Schedule site visits, to review Work, as directed in PART 1 QUALITY ASSURANCE.
+- .1 Load Balance: - .1 Measure phase current to panelboards with normal loads (lighting) operating at time of acceptance; adjust branch circuit connections as required to obtain best balance of current between phases and record changes. - .2 Measure phase voltages at loads and adjust transformer taps to within 2% of rated voltage of equipment. - .3 Provide upon completion of Work, load balance report as directed in PART 1 SUBMITTALS: phase and neutral currents on panelboards, dry-core transformers and motor control centres, operating under normal load, as well as hour and date on which each load was measured, and voltage at time of test. - .2 Conduct following the tests; - .1 Power distribution system including phasing, voltage, grounding and load balancing. - .2 Circuits originating from branch distribution panels. - .3 Lighting and its control. - .4 Motors, heaters and associated control equipment including sequenced operation of systems where applicable. - .5 Insulation resistance testing: - .1 Megger circuits, feeders and equipment up to 350 V with a 500 V instrument. - .2 Megger 350-600 V circuits, feeders and equipment with a 1000 V instrument. - .3 Check resistance to ground before energizing. - .3 Carry out tests in presence of Contract Administrator. - .4 Provide instruments, meters, equipment and personnel required to conduct tests during and at conclusion of project. - .5 Manufacturer's Field Services: - .1 Obtain written report from manufacturer verifying compliance of Work, in handling, installing, applying, protecting and cleaning of product and submit Manufacturer's Field Reports as described in PART 1 SUBMITTALS. - .2 Provide manufacturer's field services consisting of product use recommendations and periodic Site visits for inspection of product installation in accordance with manufacturer's instructions. - .3 Schedule Site visits, to review Work, as directed in PART 1 QUALITY ASSURANCE.